saeedmohseni97/pca-glr-solarflare-detector/README.md

 The dataset is a **NASA solar observatory camera video**, showing the sun's surface over time.
 The goal is to detect **sudden flare events** by analyzing the video as a high-dimensional time series.

-> 📉 PCA significantly improves detection by reducing noise and correlating spatial features before applying the sketch-based detector.
+> 📉 PCA significantly improves the Gaussian assumption used in the genralized likelihood ratio (GLR) test formulation.
 ---

 ## 🛠 Features

-- ✅ Implements GLR-based change-point detection on sketch-transformed data
+- ✅ Implements GLR-based change-point detection on sketched data
 - ✅ Uses PCA to enhance signal Gaussianity and reduce dimensionality
 - ✅ Works on real NASA solar camera video
 - ✅ Clean, modular MATLAB code